-We view live broadcasting as a natural extension to the video services, which allows users to interact and engage in real time, integrated with various content categories and user interests.
-In 2022, we integrated live broadcasting within our PUGV ecosystem, which has helped to motivate more users and creators to tap into our live broadcasting universe.
+We view live broadcasting as a natural extension to our video content, which allows users to interact and engage in real time, and is integrated with various content categories and user interests.
+We have a vast and varied collection of live broadcasting categories on our platform.
 Games are the most popular category of the live broadcasting content on our platform.
-For example, in September 2020, we acquired a three-year exclusive license for live broadcasting the League of Legends E-sports global events in China.
-The 2022 League of Legends World Championship remained popular.
-During the S12 season, the peak popularity index for our Bilibili official live broadcasting room surpassed 300 million, and over 100 million users watched League of Legends-related content on our platform.
+In 2024, we offered live broadcasting of the League of Legends S14 World Championship.
+Our sponsored e-sports team, Bilibili Game, took the second place in the League of Legends S14 World Championship, marking a new record in the team's history.

-In addition to live broadcasting of games, we also provide entertainment live broadcasting consisting of virtual host live broadcasting, audio-related live broadcasting and other live broadcasting.
-We are continuously enriching our live broadcasting content and increasing user penetration.
+In addition to live broadcasting of games, we also provide entertainment live broadcasting consisting of virtual host live broadcasting, audiorelated live broadcasting and other live broadcasting.
 We are dedicated to attracting more talents and hosts to introduce more live broadcasting channels and provide diversified content.
-We believe the diverse live broadcasting content provides an interactive user experience and contributes to our user growth.
+In 2024, we continued to integrate live broadcasting within our PUGV ecosystem, which has helped to motivate more users and creators to tap into our live broadcasting universe, thus enriching our live broadcasting content and increasing user penetration.
+We believe the diverse and growing live broadcasting content provides an interactive user experience and drives the growth of our live broadcasting revenues.